veke/supersimpletooltips/README.md

 </code>

-##Settings
+###Settings

-Possible tooltip posiotions: top, right, bottom and left.
-Same goes for the arrow.
+Possible tooltip positions: top, right, bottom and left.
+Same goes for the arrows.